Optimization of Structural Flood Mitigation Strategies: Results

-This section focuses on demonstrating the merits of the sequential optimization algorithm using the hypothetical dam break defined in Theme C of the 12th International Benchmark Workshop on Numerical Analysis of Dams (ICOLD 2013) \citep{judi2014computational}.
+This section focuses on demonstrating the merits of the sequential optimization algorithm using the hypothetical dam break defined in Theme C of the 12th International Benchmark Workshop on Numerical Analysis of Dams (ICOLD 2013) \cite{judi2014computational}.
 To simulate this scenario, the dam break was modeled as a point source with time-dependent discharge.
 The initial topographic elevation field (with the dam excluded) was provided by the workshop and resampled from a resolution of ten to ninety meters to ease computational burden.
-The Manning's roughness coefficient was set to $0.035$; critical depth boundary conditions were employed; a duration of twelve hours was used; and, when necessary to compute pathlines, intermediate PDE solution data was reported every ten minutes of simulation time.
+The Manning's roughness coefficient was set to $0.035$; critical depth boundary conditions were employed; a duration of twelve hours was used; and, when necessary to compute pathlines, PDE solution data was reported every ten minutes of simulation time.

 Asset locations and sizes were selected to increase the difficulty of the OFMP, with two assets placed near the primary channel of the scenario and three placed farther away.
 The experimental setup remained similar to that described in Section \ref{subsect:results-simple}.
 However, in this case, the number of walls ranged from one to ten, while wall widths, lengths, and heights were fixed to 250, 1000, and ten meters, respectively.
-To compare differences in OFMP solver performance, each solver was executed using ten different random seeds for each possible number of walls, i.e., one hundred optimization executions per solver.
+To compare differences in OFMP solver performance, each solver was executed using ten different random seeds for each possible number of walls.
 In total, the experiments described in this subsection thus required nearly six hundred days of compute time.